Dhruvil2511/Projects/README.md

-# Project
+# Digital Clock IN C
-In this repositery i have uploaded my first year projects
+In this repositery i have uploaded my first year project